percona/portal-doc/docs/connect-pmm.md

 ### Check that you are a member of an existing organization
 1. Log in to [Percona Platform](https://portal.percona.com) using your Percona Account.
 2. On the **Getting Started page**, check that the **Create organization** step shows an option to view your organization. <br/>
 If you see an option to create a new organization instead, your Percona Account is not linked to any organization yet.
-If this is the case, contact your account administrator, or create a new organization for your Percona Account.
+In this case, contact your account administrator, or create a new organization for your Percona Account.

 ## Connect PMM to Percona Platform